 Christopher Wink is a journalist and entrepreneur who cofounded Technically Media, a publishing company best known for Technical.ly, the network of local technology news sites.
 He is an active writer, reporter and public speaker.

-Christopher Wink is the cofounder and Editorial Director of Technically Media, which publishes local tech news and events network Technical.ly and, as of fall 2015, social impact site Generocity.org.
+Christopher Wink is the cofounder and Editorial Director of Technically Media, which publishes local tech news network Technical.ly and nonprofit news site Generocity.org.
 In that capacity, he is a lead organizer of Philly Tech Week and Baltimore Innovation Week, among other events that bring smart people together.
 In 2017, Folio magazine listed him as one of the 100 most innovative media leaders in the country.
 Previously, he worked for a homeless advocacy nonprofit and was a freelance reporter.
-Wink is on the board of nonprofit youth coding program Coded by Kids, the project-based Workshop School and celebrated civic development program LEADERSHIP Philadelphia.
+Wink is on the board of nonprofit youth coding program Coded by Kids and the project-based Workshop School and celebrated civic development program LEADERSHIP Philadelphia.
 For nearly five years he was a Pen and Pencil Club Board of Governors member and in 2011 he helped relaunch the Philly chapter of ONA, a group he led through 2017.
 Wink sends a monthly newsletter of links to ideas he’s learning, which you can join at tinyletter.com/christopherwink.
 The Temple University alumnus is a bicycle commuter and resident of the Fishtown neighborhood of Philadelphia.
 He harbors fantasies of being a fiction writer worth reading.

 I have intense interest in government, urban politics, travel, and stories of community and humanity.
 In my youth, I studied in West Africa, lived in Japan, and traveled through Eastern China and Western Europe, all on my own, with pen in hand and eyes wide open.
 Read about other experiences here.